Ideas for helping your child learn at home

 Online Applications - Helpful guidance for parents and carers of young children on using apps

-A guide for parents to the Early Years Foundation Stage
+What to expect from the Early Years Foundation Stage - a guide for parents

 Help your child get ready for school leaflet (PDF, 1.1MB)